A federal judge in Louisiana has blocked the Biden administration from lifting the Title 42 border restrictions.

 At least for now.

-The temporary restraining order impedes the White House's plan to end the policy that allows for quick expulsions of migrants who pose a potential health risk by subjecting them to pandemic-era travel restrictions.
+The temporary restraining order impedes the White House's plan to end the policy that allows for quick expulsions of migrants who pose a potential risk by subjecting them to pandemic-era travel restrictions.

 Officials expect the administration's plan to terminate Title 42 on May 23 will lead to a “historic border surge.”